-Psychotherapy Each intern will maintain a caseload of 3-5 individual therapy cases, including DBT Coaching sessions.
-Group Therapy Two (2) weekly therapy groups: Dialectical Behavior Therapy and one other group deemed appropriate.
-Functional Analysis of Behavior (FAB) The intern will complete at least three (3) Functional Analysis of Behavior (FAB) and will learn to develop, implement, and track the effectiveness of individualized behavior plans.
-Consultations and Trainings The intern will complete consultations for individualized behavior plans, making a referral for services when appropriate.
+Psychotherapy The intern will maintain 4-6 weekly individual therapy hours, including Dialectical Behavioral Therapy (DBT) Coaching sessions.
+Group Therapy Two (2) weekly therapy groups: Group assignment will be dictated by the need of persons served and the hospital.
+Psychological Evaluations The intern will complete a minimum of six (6) comprehensive psychological batteries (e.g., intellectual, adaptive, personality functioning, neurocognitive screeners, malingering, and/or trauma screeners) and 1-2 monthly violence risk assessments utilizing the HCR-20V3 Functional Analysis of Behavior The intern will complete at least three (3) Functional Analyses of Behavior (FABs) and will learn to develop, implement, and track the effectiveness of individualized behavior plans.
+Consultations The intern will perform consultations for testing and individualized behavior plans and will make a referral for services when appropriate.
 The intern will complete Challenging Behaviors Unit (CBU) consultations, as needed, determining the appropriateness for behavioral intervention based on an assessment of risk.
-The intern will assist with the motivational/token economy program for the specialized units, monitor its effectiveness, and make revisions as needed under the supervision of a Board Certified Behavior Analyst (BCBA).
+The intern will assist with the motivational/token economy program for the CBU, monitor its effectiveness, and make revisions as needed.
 Assist with the distribution of monthly unit rewards.
 General Duties Complete initial and annual psychological assessments.
 Present in case conferences, present research in monthly department meetings, attend one treatment team meeting per month and attend didactic seminars.
 Supervision Interns will participate in at least two (2) hours of individual face-to-face supervision with a Licensed Psychologist each week.
 One hour will be with the intern's Coordinating Supervisor, who will meet with the intern throughout the internship year to provide consistency and to allow for a perspective on their development over the year.
-One hour of individual supervision each week will be dedicated to specific duties of the Behavior Assessment and Consultation Rotation.
-Interns will also participate in at least two hours of weekly group supervision, including, but not limited to, DBT group supervision, case conference, supervision of supervision (SOS) and other group supervision, as needed.
-Supervision of Students Intern will have the opportunity to supervise practicum students and/or undergraduate students, as the opportunity is available.
+One hour of individual supervision each week will be dedicated to specific duties of the Clinical Track.
+Interns will also participate in at least two (2) hours of weekly group supervision, including, but not limited to, DBT group supervision, case conference, supervision of Supervision of Students supervision (SOS), and other group supervision, as needed.
+The intern will supervise practicum students and/or undergraduate students.